barrowreanna-cyber/SANSholiday-hack-challenge-2025/objective-01-orientation.md

 Participants are instructed to:
 - type a specific command or phrase exactly as instructed
 - submit it in the terminal input area
+## Solution:
+Typing the word "answer" into the top of the terminal will mark this complete.
 ## Result
 Once the correct command is entered:
 - the system validates input